stryd/shipbob-go/docs/InventoryApi.md

-    isActive := true // bool | Whether the inventory should be active or not (optional) isDigital := true // bool | Whether the inventory is digital or not (optional) iDs := []int32{int32(123)} // []int32 | Comma separated inventory ids to filter by (optional) sort := "sort_example" // string | Sort will default to ascending order for each field. \\r\\nTo sort in descending order please pass a \"-\" in front of the field name. \\r\\nFor example, Sort=-onHand,name will sort by onHand descending (optional) search := "search_example" // string | Search is available for 2 fields, Inventory ID and Name -\\r\\n1.
-Expected behavior for search by Inventory ID is exact match\\r\\n2.
-Expected behavior for search by Inventory Name is partial match, i.e. does not have to be start of word, \\r\\nbut must be consecutive characters.
+    isActive := true // bool | Whether the inventory should be active or not (optional) isDigital := true // bool | Whether the inventory is digital or not (optional) iDs := []int32{int32(123)} // []int32 | Comma separated inventory ids to filter by (optional) sort := "sort_example" // string | Sort will default to ascending order for each field.
+To sort in descending order please pass a \"-\" in front of the field name.
+For example, Sort=-onHand,name will sort by onHand descending (optional) search := "search_example" // string | Search is available for 2 fields, Inventory ID and Name - 1.
+Expected behavior for search by Inventory ID is exact match 2.
+Expected behavior for search by Inventory Name is partial match, i.e. does not have to be start of word,  but must be consecutive characters.
 This is not case sensitive. (optional) shipbobChannelId := int32(56) // int32 | Channel Id for Operation (optional)

     configuration := openapiclient.NewConfiguration()